SKY-AK05/Annotation_check/bottleneck.md

 #### Issue 5.1: Single Point of Failure (Browser as Server)
 *   **Severity:** High
 *   **Problem:** The entire application's state and processing logic reside within a single browser tab.
 If the user accidentally closes the tab, a browser crash occurs, or the page is refreshed, all ongoing work and results are lost instantly.
 There is no persistence.
+*   **User Impact:** Users can lose significant amounts of work due to common browser events.
+For example, a 20-minute evaluation session could be wiped out by an accidental page refresh, severely damaging user trust and willingness to use the tool for serious tasks.
 *   **Solution:** Implement session persistence using browser storage.
     *   **`localStorage`:** For important but non-sensitive data like the `evalSchema`.
 This would allow the user to refresh the page and not have to re-upload the GT file to generate rules.
     *   **`IndexedDB`:** For large data like evaluation results.
 After an evaluation completes, the results object could be saved to `IndexedDB`.
 The app could then be designed to load results from this database on startup, allowing a user to come back to a previous session.
+    * **Further Reading:** For a detailed implementation sketch using `IndexedDB`, see **Feature NF-01: Project Persistence & History** in the [strategic improvement plan](./features.md).
 *   **Improvement Metric:** Achieve 100% session recovery after a page refresh.

 ---